mpv-player/mpv/DOCS/interface-changes.rst

     - remove --vo-defaults and --ao-defaults as well
     - remove deprecated global sub-options (like -demuxer-rawaudio format=...), use flat options (like --demuxer-rawaudio-format=...)
+    - the --sub-codepage option changes in incompatible ways:
+        - detector-selection and fallback syntax is deprecated
+        - enca/libguess are removed and deprecated (behaves as if they hadn't been compiled-in)
+        - --sub-codepage=<codepage> does not force the codepage anymore (this requires different and new syntax)
  --- mpv 0.22.0 ---
     - the "audio-device-list" property now sets empty device description to the device name as a fallback